 Businesses importing goods in France from non EU countries used to pay VAT in advance to their customs brokers.
 Even if import VAT was fully deductible, this process was not very favourable from a cashflow prospective.

-From January 2022: impossible to import goods into France without a French VAT number
+Since January 2022: impossible to import goods into France without a French VAT number

 This reverse charge mechanism is certainly very beneficial for businesses as it allows to avoid heavy and costly pre-funding of import VAT.
-However all companies who act as the importers of records in France will have to obtain a valid VAT French number and file VAT declarations to be allowed to import goods into France and benefit from this system.
+However all companies who act as the importers of records in France have to obtain a valid VAT French number and file VAT declarations to be allowed to import goods into France and benefit from this system.

 Companies who are eligible to the Import VAT deferment are :

 - French companies.
 As they already have a French VAT number they will automatically benefit from the Import VAT deferment,